 The scapula or shoulder blade is a bony structure found on the upper back that connects the upper arm to the chest wall (thorax).
 It also forms the socket part of the shoulder joint connecting the upper arm (humerus) to the socket (glenoid).
 The acromion and coracoid processes are bony bumps found on the upper part of the scapula, and they function to connect the scapula to the collarbone.
 The scapula is surrounded by thick layers of muscle that are responsible for the smooth movement of the shoulder joint.

-- Fractures (breaks) have been reported at the many areas of bone that
+Fractures (breaks) have been reported at the many areas of bone that comprise the scapula.

 Must Read Articles Related to Broken Shoulder Blade